rugbyprof/5443-Spatial-Database/Assignment-6.md

 Your Assignment6 folder should look like:

 - ![1]
 Assignment6
-    - ![1] geoPHP (copy entire folder)
+    - ![1] geoPHP
     - ![2] backend.php
     - ![2] geo.js
     - ![2] index.php

-Since the Mysql database could not be upgraded to 5.6, and the GIS extensions were not fully available, we will scale back and simply execute 1 query, and display two features:
+Since the Mysql database could not be upgraded to 5.6, and the GIS extensions were not fully available, we will scale back and simply execute 1 query, and display 2 features:

 - Query:
     - Select all the earthquakes that occured within the state that was clicked
 - Display
     - Markers for each earthquake within the state.
     - A single polygon highlighting the state that was clicked.
+    -
+You should be able to implement this by monday class time.
+It's a repeat of things already done.

 [1]: https://cdn1.iconfinder.com/data/icons/stilllife/24x24/filesystems/gnome-fs-directory.png
 [2]: http://png-2.findicons.com/files/icons/2360/spirit20/20/file_php.png